improba1/MedicalProject/frontend/src/Components/README.md

 ## Background - background (image + black квадрат).
 Just wrap content with this component.

-## PatintList - container for the list of patients.
+## PatientList - container for the list of patients.

 ## HeartBackground - heart icon on the background of main screens.